annonnh/DWM-status-bar/README.md

 3- You have to copy xsetr.sh to your .xinitrc archive.
 Don't forget of change the path to the scriptsupdock.sh in the xset.sh script.

-4- Please look at this Github account to find out anothers nice tinkers in DWM.
+4- Please look at this Github account to find out another nice tinkers in DWM.

 ############################################################################